 10 Bucket List Things to do Riviera Maya in Mexico

 In no particular order here are the 10 best things to do.

 #1 – Beautiful beaches – Maroma Beach, Akumal, Playa Paraiso, Mayan Beach and many more

 The beaches in this part of Mexico are simply stunning.
 With palm trees lining the beach, golden sand and sparkling turquoise sea it truly is a tropical paradise.
-The sea is full of fish and turtles making it a perfect destination for snorkeling as well as a much needed slower pace of life.
+The sea is full of fish and turtles making it a perfect destination for snorkelling as well as a much needed slower pace of life.

 Akumul literally translates into “Land of Turtles“.
 The town got the name because hundreds of turtles lay thousands of eggs every year on the beach.

 This is a really interactive zoo.
 Visitors are allowed to feed and touch snakes, monkeys, macaws, crocs and other animals.
 The 60-75 minute guided tours allow for big and small kids alike to either pet, hold or feed most of the animals living at Crococun.
 There’s plenty of photo opportunities with macaws, crocodiles, deer and more.
 The guide is English speaking.
 There is also a playground for the kids.

 The Jungle place is a sanctuary for the endangered spider monkey.
 These monkeys are very small and incredibly cute.
 If you want to visit you must book in advance.
 You book on a guided tour and you are expected to make a donation of a minimum $80.00 per person with the tour lasting for about 1 hour.
 Dates fill up quickly.
 You are allowed to experience the monkeys up close and personal.
 Perfect for any animal lover as your visit not only brings you closer to the monkeys but your donation will go to the preservation of the species.